sruthisivakumar16/sruthisivakumar16/README.md

 - ⚡ Fun fact **I have a red ukulele and sometimes when I'm not panicking about my future, I paint**

-- :unicorn: Oh and also, I'm an INFJ-A if you're wondering! <br></br>
+- :unicorn: Oh and also, I'm an INFJ if you're wondering! <br></br>

 <h3 align="center">Languages and Tools:</h3>